 Three tightly-integrated thrusts for challenging transformations

-Clients have been engaging us to help fix “messy” situations and execute challenging transformations.
+Clients have been engaging us to help execute challenging strategic transformations, change the corporate culture and fix “messy” situations.
 When the entire organization has to be transformed, it is usually the CEO or head of strategy who brings us on board.
 If the mandate is focused on a specific division, the divisional executive is generally our primary client.
 Word-of-mouth is how we get most of our business.

 The way we go about helping execute a transformation is always highly tailored to the client’s specific context and situation.
 However, we generally work on three tightly integrated thrusts:

 Thrust #1: Strategic & business planning ⇒ execution